ntop/ntopng/doc/src/what_is_ntopng.rst

 -------------------

 Installation instructions can be found at http://packages.ntop.org/.
-Nightly and stable builds are available.
-Stable builds are intended for production environments whereas nightly builds are intended for testing.
+Development and stable builds are available.
+Stable builds are intended for production environments whereas development builds are intended for testing or early feature access.

 Installing on Windows
 ---------------------

-Only the nightly build binary is available for windows.
+Only the development build binary is available for windows.
 The binary can be downloaded from the `Windows package repository
 <https://packages.ntop.org/Windows/>`_.